WRGII/CARERVIEW/README.md

-# CarerView - Daily functional assessment system easy!
+# CarerView - Functional Assessment Made Easy!

-For family caregivers to record and discuss daily observations using ADA and OT categories.
+For family caregivers to record and discuss observations using ADA and OT functional assessment categories.

 ## Features